Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

     return len(df)
 ```

 - **Pipeline** scope: two pipelines can reference different Data Nodes even if their names are the same.
 For example, we can have a _prediction_ Data Node of an ARIMA model (ARIMA pipeline) and a _prediction_ Data Node of a RandomForest model (RandomForest pipeline).
+A scenario can contain multiple pipelines.

 - **Scenario** scope: pipelines share the same Data Node within a scenario.